paether/portfolio/README.md

 - Used the mobile first methodology when started building out the layout / design of the site.
 - Focued heavily on advanced CSS transitions / animations with the help of pseudo-elements and pseudo-classes.
-- Custom domain and add SSL to the site which was a nice addition to my skills.
+- Custom domain and forced SSL to the site which was a nice addition to my skills.
 - Optimizing the site's performance by using chrome's Lighthouse features and recommendations (first versions of the site included too performance heavy transitions / animations.)

 ## Technologies used: